More About Alison

 She travels to Montana each year to take part in the Montana Dialogues.
 At these meetings she takes part in dialogue that takes the group deeper into their Therapeutic Touch experience and practice.
 She returns each year to share her learning with other TT practitioners in Ontario.

-Alison is inspired to broaden the public awareness of this compassionate and effective modality so that more people can enjoy the profound experience of learning Therapeutic Touch and thereby bring the benefits of it to themselves and others in their communities around the world.
+Alison is inspired to broaden the public awareness of this compassionate and effective modality.
+In 2017 Crystal Hawk and Alison began writing the book, Be Your Own Healer: Self-Care with Therapeutic Touch.
+It is based on the “Self-Care with Therapeutic Touch” program, developed by Crystal, for the members of Gilda’s Club Greater Toronto called.
+Their hope is that, through their book, more people can enjoy the profound experience of learning Therapeutic Touch and thereby bring the benefits of it to themselves and others in their communities around the world.